AgkTF/screenEntertainmentGuide/to-do.md

 ☐ Add error boundary

-☐ Clean up the app for production
+☐ Clean up the app for production.
+Don't forget tailwind with purgeCss

 ☐ clean up the console logs